 It is the responsibility of the person completing the Risk Assessment Form to decide what is a significant hazard and what control measures are required.
-If in any doubt, advice should be sought from the Facilities and Compliance Manager.
+If in any doubt, advice should be sought from the Health & Safety Manager.

-Ref No. Activity Making a pot of tea using an electric kettle Date TEA 001 Department Maintenance Team Signature 20.11.12 School Assessor Name Clive Woodward One Review Date RGSW • Look at the activity, Remember to look f For each Hazard red 20.11.13 • Taking into account If there are additiona ote down the existing Control Measures Iking into account the Hazard, Potential Harm & Existing Control measures select a Risk Rating and enter in the column here are additional Control measures needed then list them in the last column below here is a section at the end of the form for any additional comments or observations.
+Ref No. Activity Making a pot of tea using an elec Date TEA 001 Department Maintenance Team Signature 20.11.12 School Assessor Name Clive Woodward One Review Date RGSW • Remember to look f For each Hazard re people involved and environment and identify any Ha for any Hazards that may not be directly connected to corded indicate who may be harmed and how they m 20.11.13 • Taking into account If there are additiona ting Control Measures the Hazard, Potential Harm & Existing Control meas al Control measures needed then list them in the last t the end of the form for any additional comments or